ARMmbed/mbed-os-5-docs/docs/reference/api/platform/MemTrace.md

 Mbed OS provides a set of functions that you can use to study the runtime memory allocation pattern of your software: which sections of the code allocate and free memory and how much memory they need.

 You must enable the `memory-tracing-enabled` setting in the Mbed OS platform configuration options to enable memory tracing.
-The recommended way to enable this setting is to add it to your `mbed_app.json`:
+We recommend doing this by adding it to your `mbed_app.json`:

 ```
 {